ferrous-systems/rust-training/training-slides/src/error-handling.md

 * It's cheap
 * It's expressive
-* But you can't change the string to include some specific value
+* But you can't change the text to include some specific value
 * And your program can't tell what *kind* of error it was

 ## Using Strings

-Setting `E` to be `String` lets you use heap-allocated strings:
+Setting `E` to be `String` lets you make up text at run-time:

 * It's expressive
-* You can include some specific values in the String
+* You can render some values into the `String`
-* But it costs you a heap allocation to store the bytes for the String
+* But it costs you a heap allocation to store the bytes for the `String`
 * And your program still can't tell what *kind* of error it was

 ## Using enums